Alexandre-Gadiou/OctoberCMS-Facebook/README.md

 OctoberCMS Facebook Plugin
 ==========================

-This OctoberCMS plugin enables to include facebook components in your site.
+This plugin provides the facebook components below :

 - like button
 - share button